phpspec/phpspec2-site/docs/introduction.rst

     }

-To stub the behaviour of ``Markdown\Stream::getNextLine()`` we just need to pass it to the example, using widely used phpdoc notation, and configuring the stub is merely stating what it should return: ``->willReturn("")``.
+To stub the behaviour of ``Markdown\Stream::getNextLine()`` we just need to pass it to the example using a type hint, and configuring the stub is merely stating what it should return: ``->willReturn("")``.

 Mocks